How to Host a Color Fun Run

-Your’re fundraising just got color-bombed!
-Fun Runs have always been a great way to raise money for charitable organizations, schools, churches and more.
-Adding a splash of color and hosting a Color Fun Run gives your fundraising a colorful boost!
+Your fundraising just got color-bombed!
+Fun Runs have always been a great activity for fundraising and to raise money for charitable organizations, schools, churches and more.
+Add a splash of color and host a Fun Run that gives your fundraiser a colorful boost!

 Color!
 The Most Important Part!
 How much Color Powder do I need?

-3 Color Stations – a minimum of 1/2 pound of powder per participant
+- 3 Stations – a minimum of 1/2 pound of powder per participant

-4 Color Stations – a minimum of 3/4 pound of color powder per participant
+- 4 Stations – a minimum of 3/4 pound of color powder per participant

-5 Color Stations- a minimum of 1 pound of color powder per participant
+- 5 Stations- a minimum of 1 pound of color powder per participant

-Have a colorful celebration at the beginning or end of your race!
+Have a colorful celebration at the beginning or end of your color event!

 A Color Toss is a great way to start your race and/or end your race.
 This is when all of the race participants gather together and throw color into the air!
 Individual powder packets are perfect for a Color Toss!

 Color Fun Runs bring family, friends and communities together for a kaleidoscope of fun!
 They are also a creative, colorful fundraising activity.
 You can raise funds through your registration fees, race kits and sponsorship opportunities and online fundraising.
 Curious about how to fundraise with a Color Fun Fun?
 Here’s more info:

 Having local businesses sponsor your race or donate goods to your race is also a great way to raise funds and/or offset costs.
 You can have potential sponsors sponsor the entire event or just a color zone (similar to a golf outing where a business sponsors a hole, in this case a sponsor will have a sign at a color zone.)
 You can make sponsorships available for the start line and finish line or a business could donate water bottles and sponsor a water station!
 The possibilities are endless in terms of raising additional funds through sponsorships.